Yoga and the Fury (What They Taught Me About Writing)

 When my twins were three years old, my friend, Beate, invited me to join her for a weekend yoga boot camp.
 Although I would have preferred a couple of days in the city, sleeping alone in a huge hotel bed until late and wandering around the shops, I figured the ashram was better than nothing.
 It would be a break from the kids and the relentless grind of housework.

-Yoga made me feel good.
+I loved yoga.
 It had helped strengthen my postpartum body and it balanced my mind, so I decided to ignore the boot camp part.
 I figured this would probably involve some more rigorous sessions of stretch and flow, and hopefully a whole lot of lying on my back in shavasana under an eye pillow.
 I mean, how militant could a pack of yogis be?

 We drove out to Mangrove Mountain on Friday afternoon.
 The ashram was nestled in a green clearing surrounded by tall native forest and along the bottom boundary ran a tidal creek.
 The grounds were peaceful, the people calm.
 Yogi Tim wasn’t screaming at us to do pushups, or a hundred rounds of sun salutation.
 Nevertheless, aspects of the setup were not ideal: dorm-style bunk beds; 6am wake-ups for yoga and meditation before breakfast; no talking until lunchtime; no caffeine or alcohol.
 This was so far removed from my vision of lazy sleep-ins, followed by gossip with Beate over brunch, that during the first meditation I found myself quietly weeping.